ModelEarth/community-data/locations/farmfresh/README.md

 TO DO: Split Tags column into two columns called: Dates and Products.
 Remove "Open: " and "; Available Products: " before saving.

 TO DO: In Name column, change all-caps to Title Case .
-(CAVE SPRING FARMERS MARKET)
+(Offender: CAVE SPRING FARMERS MARKET)

 TO DO: In Name column, replace L.L.C. with LLC